Prizes, scholarships and other financial support

 - 1. Your motivation for wanting to study in China.

-- 2. Details of your current plans for studying in China, including the approximate period (eg. summer 2012, first semester 2013).
+- 2. Details of your current plans for studying in China, including the approximate period (eg. July 2014).

-- 3. The name of the Chinese University or other recognised tertiary institution a which you hope to study.
+- 3. The name of the Chinese University or other recognised tertiary institution at which you hope to study.

 The department will consider students' previous university results in selecting candidates (first choice and one reserve) for recommendation to the Head of School.
 If some or all of your previous university was not done here, please attach a copy of your previous transcript(s).